llms.txt

 Receiving functionality is implemented in the sui::transfer module.
 It consists of a special type Receiving which is instantiated through a special transaction argument, and the receive function which takes a UID of the parent.

-Currently, T in the transfer::receive is a subject to Internal Constraint.
-Public version of receive is called public_receive, and like other [storage functions][storage-funs] it requires T to have store.
+The T in transfer::receive is subject to the Internal Constraint.
+The public version of receive is called public_receive, and like other storage functions it requires T to have store.

 module sui::transfer;